cordoval/Payum/src/Payum/Core/Resources/docs/frameworks-and-e-commerce-integration.md

 * [Vespolina](http://vespolina.org/).

-Vespolina another one e-commerce solution.
+Vespolina is another one e-commerce solution.
 It's also built on top of symfony2 framework.
 It is in the integration phase.
 More details could be found in the [Pull Request](https://github.com/vespolina/vespolina-sandbox/pull/107).

 * [Speckcommerce](https://github.com/speckcommerce/speck).